US Bicycle Route System in Washington

 The USBRS taps into the rapid growth nationwide of bicycle travel and tourism, and Washington Bikes is pleased to be leading the effort for our state.
 We have partnered with Washington State Department of Transportation (WSDOT) to create six or more US bike routes along corridors identified by AASHTO.

-We have USBR 10, the east-west route across northern Washington, submitted for official designation.
+USBR 10, the east-west route across northern Washington, is the first officially designated route in Washington.
 Towns along this route and scenic alternate loops can look forward to increased business from biking customers.

 If you’d like to know more about how you can welcome bike business or help with the USBRS in Washington, just ask!
 Contact Louise McGrody for more information.